ReimoK/KAGGLE-GYM-DATA/README.md

 (If you want to replicate the same analysis, just follow the notebook)

 To use HTML application
-1. You need to copy repository
+1. You need to copy the repository
 2. You need to install flask by !pip install flask
 3. You need to run app.py with flask via console
 4. Open the localhost website